teolandon/teolandon.github.io/index.md

 ---
 layout: homepage
 title: Theo Kalfas (teolandon)
+category: homepage
 ---

-### teolandon

 I'm Theo Kalfas (aka teolandon), and I'm an aspiring software developer, currently studying in Grinnell College, IA, for my Bachelor's Degree in CS.
 I enjoy getting involved in various projects and helping out with development.

-Feel free to contact me or browse through my github.
+Feel free to contact me or browse through my GitHub.
 I'd be happy to talk!

 I am currently available for hire.